-Description: List of thermal expansivities for background mantle and compositional fields, for a total of N+1 values, where N is the number of compositional fields.
+Description: List of thermal expansivities for background mantle and compositional fields, for a total of N+M+1 values, where N is the number of compositional fields and M is the number of phases.
 If only one value is given, then all use the same value.
 Units: 1/K